 Because of the many causes and symptoms of chronic pelvic pain, it is very important to have a complete multidisciplinary approach to diagnosis and treatment.

-Summa Health System has a Pelvic Pain Specialty Center to assist with the diagnosis and treatment of chronic pelvic pain.
-The Center’s multidisciplinary team of gynecology, psychiatry and traumatic stress specialists is ready to assist you with a variety of treatment options.
+Summa Health System has pelvic pain specialists to assist with the diagnosis and treatment of chronic pelvic pain.
+Our specialists work as part of a multidisciplinary team of gynecology, psychiatry and traumatic stress specialists that are ready to assist you with a variety of treatment options.